kjantzer/bui/presenters/menu/README.md

 }
 ```

+#### `multiple`
-`multiple` - when `true` clicking an item's checkbox will toggle that item and clicking anywhere else on the row will select ONLY that item.
+when `true` clicking an item's checkbox will toggle that item and clicking anywhere else on the row will select ONLY that item.

 Set to `multiple:'always'` to make the rows toggle no matter where they are clicked

+#### `perpetual`
+when true, the menu will stay open after item selection.
+Use `onSelect` to take action

+Set `perpetual:'search'` to only keep the menu open when search results are displayed

+#### `matching`
-`matching` - will prefilter results that match the given string.
+will prefilter results that match the given string.

 ### Search
 Menu will detect keystrokes and auto scroll to matching rows.
 However, if you want better (fuzzy)